fommil/fpmortals/manuscript/wip.md

 the scala compiler and do not add an entry.
 If we hit the limit, by calling too many chained methods, we get a `StackOverflowException`.

-Unfortunately, every call to a `.bind` / `.flatMap` results in adding another method call to the stack, so our simple `IO` can blow up.
-The easiest way to see this is to perform some operation forever, and see if it survives.
+Unfortunately, every call to our `IO`'s `.flatMap` results in another method call to the stack.
+The easiest way to see this is to repeat an action forever, and see if it survives for longer than a few seconds.
 We can use `.forever`, from `Apply` (a parent of `Monad`):

 {lang="text"}
 ~~~~~~~~